• Menu

 Agua Y Sal

-Agua y Sal Cebichería is one of the seafood restaurants in Polanco that prides itself on prioritizing sustainable fishing practices and making the most of seasonal products in its culinary creations.
+Agua y Sal Cebichería is a seafood restaurant in Polanco that prioritizes sustainable fishing practices and uses seasonal products in its culinary creations.

 Helmed by Chef Rodrigo Estrada, the restaurant’s proposal focuses on Central and South American cuisine, placing emphasis on “cebches”, as they represent a common ground for several cultures due to its simplicity and freshness.